 A social media series is a great way to build engagement with your audience and become known for something while also creating an easy way to fill your social media calendar.
 Determine a cadence (monthly, bi-weekly, or weekly), and launch a social media series your fans and followers can look forward to.
 This can be something as simple as a #TriviaTuesday where you share a piece of trivia related to your business or your industry or something a little more involved like a monthly Facebook live where you cover a specific topic that your audience might be interested in.

-This bakery shares a cupcake of the week on their social media pages.
+This bakery shares a cupcake of the week on its social media pages.

 Related: Get more January marketing ideas to try this month.